-Subpart 1.
-Standards for Consolidation.
-Cases pending before the Commission shall be consolidated in the following circumstances:

-A. Any case filed pursuant to Chapter 139.50 (k)(3) shall be consolidated with the case underlying the Chapter 139.50 (k)(3) complaint; and

-B. Whenever two or more separate cases present substantially the same issues of fact and law, that a holding in one case would affect the rights of parties in another case, that consolidating the cases for hearing would save time and costs, and that consolidation would not prejudice any party, such cases may be consolidated for hearing.
+- Subpart 1.
+Standard for Consolidation.
+Whenever two or more separate cases present substantially the same issues of fact and law, that a holding in one case would affect the rights of parties in another case, that consolidating the cases for hearing would save time and costs, and that consolidation would not prejudice any party, such cases may be consolidated for hearing. - Subpart 2.

-Subpart 2.
 Service of Petition.
 A party requesting consolidation shall serve a petition for consolidation on all parties to the cases to be consolidated and shall file the original with the presiding commissioner assigned to the cases, together with a proof of service showing service as required herein.
-Any party objecting to the petition shall serve and file their objections within ten (10) calendar days following service of the petition for consolidation.
+Any party objecting to the petition shall serve and file their objections within ten (10) calendar days following service of the petition for consolidation. - Subpart 3.

-Subpart 3.
 Determination of Petition.
-When more than one hearing committee is assigned to the cases which are the subject of the petition for consolidation, the petition will be determined by the presiding commissioner assigned to the first case referred to the Commission pursuant to Chapter 141.50-(kd).
+When more than one hearing committee is assigned to the cases which are the subject of the petition for consolidation, the petition will be determined by the presiding commissioner assigned to the first case referred to the Commission pursuant to Chapter 141.50(k). - Subpart 4.

-Subpart 4.
 Order.
-Upon determining whether cases should be consolidated, the presiding commissioner shall serve a written order on all parties which shall contain, among other things, a description of the cases for consolidation, the reasons for the decision, and notification of a consolidated prehearing conference if one is being scheduled.
+Upon determining whether cases should be consolidated, the presiding commissioner shall serve a written order on all parties which shall contain, among other things, a description of the cases for consolidation, the reasons for the decision, and notification of a consolidated prehearing conference if one is being scheduled. - Subpart 5.

-Subpart 5.
 Stipulations.
 Nothing contained in this rule shall be deemed to prohibit parties from stipulating and agreeing to a consolidation which shall be granted upon submission of a written stipulation, signed by all parties, to the presiding commissioner.
-A presiding commissioner may consolidate two or more cases presently pending before the same hearing committee on the presiding commissioner's own motion, applying the standards in Subpart 1 of this rule.
+A presiding commissioner may consolidate two or more cases presently pending before the same hearing committee on the presiding commissioner's own motion, applying the standard in Subpart 1 of this rule. - Subpart 6.

-Subpart 6.
 Petition for Severance.
 Following receipt of a notice or order for consolidation, any party may petition for severance by serving it on all other parties and filing it with the presiding commissioner at least seven (7) business days prior to the first scheduled hearing date.
 If the presiding commissioner finds that the consolidation will prejudice the petitioner, the presiding commissioner shall order the severance or other relief which will prevent the prejudice from occurring.